Mindanao Advice

 Highway4 Restaurants.
 Their drinks under the brand Son Tinh is a famous one.
 They have fruit and herbal liquors.
 However, I just drank guava nectar juice.
 Such a delight.
 My husband enjoyed his healthy and sumptuous dinner.

 Highway4 Restaurant.
-Their drinks under the brand Son Tinh is a famous one.
+Their drinks under the brand Son Tinh are famous.
 They have fruit and herbal liquors.
-However, I just drank guava nectar juice.
-Such a delight.
+However, I just drank guava nectar juice—such a delight.
 My husband enjoyed his healthy and sumptuous dinner.

 Purple Cherry.
 Authentic Vietnamese Restaurant.
 Great tasting foods.